gradbench/gradbench/tools/manual/README.md

 # Manual

-This repository contains programs that have been differentiated by hand.
+This tool contains programs that have been differentiated by hand.

 To run this outside Docker, you'll first need to run the following commands from the GradBench repository root to setup the C++ build and build the programs:

 ```sh
 make -C cpp